weatherlink/weatherlink.github.io/_pages/index2.md

 excerpt: "Access your weather station data"
 feature_row:
   - title: "WeatherLink v2 API"
-    excerpt: "Documentation and samples demonstrating the use of the WeatherLink v2 API"
+    excerpt: "Documentation and samples demonstrating the use of the WeatherLink v2 API.<br><br>The WeatherLink v2 API can be used to access weather station metadata and weather observation data for WeatherLink connected weather stations you have access to."
     # image_path: /assets/vendor/weatherlink/images/logo_108.png
     url: "/v2-api"
     btn_label: "View Documentation"